Living/Kitchen/Dining Space at Kidani Village at Disney’s Animal Kingdom Villas

 …converts into a bed that I measured as 30 inches by 75 inches, also with a four inch cushion–it’s more comfortable than the couch.

 The presence of both these means that unlike many DVC villas, One Bedroom Villas at Kidani Village can sleep five, and Two bedroom Villas nine.

 The design of the various connecting doors means that no one needs to walk through this area while it is in use for sleeping to get to another room–not true of all DVC villas, and another feature making the design of this space more livable.

-This thingy, when combined with the closet at the entry, provides plenty of storage for the three people this room will sleep.
+Four storage drawers in the dresser, when combined with the closet at the entry, provides plenty of storage for the three people this room will sleep.

 This review continues here!